chrisgoringe/cg-noise/readme.md

 # KSamplers with variation seed (aka Noise Hijack)

+# This node pack is retired

+Thanks to noise being elevated to a proper datatype in Comfy, these nodes have been replaced with the much simpler, more flexible, and more reliable
+[NoiseTools](https://github.com/chrisgoringe/cg-noisetools).
+Go get them there!

+# This node pack is retired - below is for historical interest only!

 Custom nodes that replace `KSampler` and `KSampler Advanced` (or hijack others - see below) and allow you to generate small variations in the initial noise.

 Conceptually, `noise = random_based_on(seed)` is replaced with `noise = random_based_on(variation_seed) * x + random_based_on(seed) * (1-x)` for some weight `x`. `x=0` generates an identical image to the normal nodes, small values of `x` generate similar images.